Search for celebrities on Ancestry.com!Louise Saywell

 Laura Snow Johnson died at her Menlo Park home May 3.
 She was 88.

 Mrs. Johnson was born in Manti, Utah, and graduated from the University of Utah where she was a member of the Honorary Society and Chi Omega sorority.
 After graduation, she moved to Northern California where she met her husband, Lund Johnson.
-They were married in the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints in 1936.
+They were marriage in the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints in 1936.
 Mr. Johnson died in 1987.

 Mrs. Johnson was an active member of the LDS church all her life, writing road shows and teaching literary lessons in Relief Society.
 She wrote original poetry and could recite hundreds of poems from memory, family members say.